napso20/mailing-service/README.md

 # Mail Service

-The Mail Service is a web application that provides a platform for managing packages and post offices.
+The Mail Service is a application/JSON that provides an API for managing packages and post offices.
 It allows users to track packages, view post office information, and perform various package-related operations.

 ## Features